dongwhee-kim/QEC_Exercise/00_Background/README.md

 ## Figure -> QEC Instruction (FPGA -> Qubits) -> Syndrome (Qubit -> (Analog Signal) [inside Readout Interface Hardware Box] FPGA (Using ADC, Digital Bits, Syndromes) -> Decoder) -> Decoding -> Correction information (Decoder -> FPGA)

-In superconducting systems, the QEC loop is a strict race against time.
-The system must detect and handle errors before the next batch of errors arrives.

-**The 1µs Time Constraint**
+In superconducting systems, Quantum Error Correction (QEC) relies on parity qubits to periodically extract information from data qubits via Z- or X-type stabilizer circuits.
+This process, known as **syndrome extraction**, projects continuous errors into discrete Pauli errors.
+These cycles repeat from initialization until the data qubits are measured (called logical measurement), with each iteration termed a QEC cycle (or round).

-- The syndrome extraction circuit on processors like Google Sycamore takes approximately **1µs** **[1, 2]**.
-If decoding takes longer than this, errors accumulate (backlog), causing the system to fail.
-So, designing accurate and real-time decoders is an active area of research.
+However, maintaining this loop is a strict race against time.
+On the existing device technology (Google Sycamore), the syndrome extraction circuit completes in approximately **1 µs** **[1, 2]**.
+This imposes a hard time constraint: if the decoding software takes longer than this hardware cycle, errors accumulate in a 'backlog,' eventually causing system failure.
+Consequently, designing accurate, real-time decoders is a critical area of research.

 **The QEC Cycle (1µs Timeline)**
 A single QEC Round consists of the following mandatory steps within the 1000ns budget: